codatio/codat-docs/docs/lending/guides/loan-qualification/uw-decision.md

 📊 If you are interested in loan qualification models used by lenders in the industry, you can read through [Bigfoot Capital's blog](https://www.bigfootcap.com/revenue-based-financing/) on revenue-based finance or [Workweek's article](https://workweek.com/2023/03/02/unlocking-lending-innovation) on unlocking loan qualification innovation.

-💸 Lenders also use Assess to understand a business' liquidity via the [enhanced cash flow report](/lending/enhanced-cash-flow/overview), or whether a business' accounts are accurate using both [data integrity](/lending/data-integrity/overview) and the [audit report](/lending/excel/audit-report).
+💸 Lenders also use Lending to understand a business' liquidity via the [enhanced cash flow report](/lending/enhanced-cash-flow/overview), or whether a business's accounts are accurate using both [data integrity](/lending/data-integrity/overview) and the [audit report](/lending/excel/audit-report).

 🧠 See what else [Codat recommends](https://www.codat.io/blog/how-to-underwrite-ecommerce-merchants-effectively/) to build your loan qualification process effectively.